 Carrier reserves the right to refuse excess baggage, for operational reasons.
-In addition, during embargo periods applicable to certain routes, the Carrier will not accept baggage that exceeds the regular baggage allowance.
-Passengers should contact the Carrier or review its website for more information.
+In addition, during embargo periods applicable to certain routes, carrier will not accept baggage that exceeds the regular baggage allowance.
+Passengers should contact carrier or review its web site for more information.

-(7) Excess value charges
+(3) Excess Value Charges